Download

 minopf.m Help for the MEX file

-minopf.mexglx MEX file for Linux
+minopf.mexglx MEX file for 32-bit Linux

-minopf.mexw32 MEX file for Windows
+minopf.mexw32 MEX file for 32-bit Windows

 minopfver.m Prints or returns version information